 {\em Prior-infection and hybrid effectiveness against infection, $E_{pi}$ and $E_h$.} These are the fractions by which the baseline infection rate $I_r$ is reduced due, respectively, to the protection afforded by prior infection, or to both vaccination and prior infection (hybrid protection).

-{\em Hospitalization risk reduction $HRR_v$, $HRR_{pi}$, and $HRR_h$}.
-These are the fractions by which the hospitalization rate $H_r$ is reduced for populations that are protected respectively by vaccination, prior infection, or both (hybrid protection).
+{\em Hospitalization-risk reduction $HRR_v$, $HRR_{pi}$, and $HRR_h$}.
+These are the fractions by which the hospitalization rate $H_r$ is reduced for populations that are protected, respectively, by vaccination, prior infection, or both (hybrid protection).

-{\em VAM/P hospitalizations $H_{\rm VAM/P}$.} The final input to our model $H_{\rm VAM/P}$ is the projected number of VAM/P hospitalizations expected to occur in the course of attaining a test population of 1 million fully mRNA-1273 vaccinated 18--25-year-old males.
-To vaccinate fully 1 million individuals with an mRNA COVID-vaccine, more than 2 million doses must be administered (assuming, e.g., that those who experience myo/pericarditis related to dose 1 do not take dose 2), and the adverse-events associated with each of the over 2 million doses reflect the cost to the population of obtaining the benefits of 1 million full vaccinations.
+{\em VAM/P hospitalizations $H_{\rm VAM/P}$.} Our final model input $H_{\rm VAM/P}$ is the projected number of VAM/P hospitalizations expected to occur in attaining a test population of 1 million fully mRNA-1273 vaccinated 18--25-year-old males.
+To fully vaccinate 1 million individuals with an mRNA COVID vaccine, more than 2 million doses must be administered (assuming, e.g., that those who experience myo/pericarditis related to dose 1 do not take dose 2), and the adverse events associated with each of the over 2 million doses reflect the cost to the population of obtaining the benefits of 1 million full vaccinations.